-As enterprises continue to re-imagine their business processes, the marketers are moving on from ready, fire, and aim approach to deep personalization that helps brands in serving experiences with razor-sharp precision.
-Hyper-personalization is a technique that leverages personalized marketing techniques with AI, ML, IoT-enabled devices, and real-time data.
+As enterprises continue to re-imagine their business processes, the marketers are moving on from a ready, fire, and aim approach to deep personalization that helps brands in serving experiences with razor-sharp precision.
+Hyper-personalization is a technique that leverages personalized marketing techniques with artificial intelligence (AI), machine learning (ML), internet of things (IoT)-enabled devices, and real-time data.

 Hyper-personalization customizes marketing communication for each individual as it predicts customer behavior, cuts through the overcrowded email inboxes and omnipresent web advertisements, and delivers the messages tailored to their needs.
 Such deep personalization provides lower customer acquisition costs, higher conversions, and improved customer retention.
 For a brand, hyper-personalization acts as a solution to get a better understanding of customer preferences and underlying motivations to create timely, relevant, and individualized messages in order to increase engagement and drive loyalty.

 Gartner has predicted that AI identification of emotions is expected to influence more than half of the online advertisements in the near future.
 Hyper-personalization is going real-time based on emotions.
 Emotion detecting and recognition technology will grow to a $24 billion market in 2020.

 While personalization caters to the individual, hyper-personalization utilizes behavior and real-time data to have a continuous understanding of the customers to meet their needs and expectations.